rob-brown/RBStoryboardLink/README.md

 ## Summary

+`RBStoryboardLink` started out as a proof-of-concept and that is still largely the case.
+It may not work in all cases.
+Furthermore, `RBStoryboardLink` should not be used without first understanding storyboards.

 `UIStoryboards` are very powerful and useful.
 However, to make the best use of storyboards, they need to be broken down into natural modules.
 The problem with having many storyboards is writing the code to transition between them. `RBStoryboardLink` solves this problem by allowing "pseudo-segues" between `UIStoryboards`.
 These segues can be built without leaving Interface Builder and without writing any extra code.

 ## Dependencies